 “Get the rope back now.”

 Vivenna paused, realizing that the rope had twisted around branches that were too high for her to reach.
-She hopped up, trying to grab the rope back.
+She hopped up, trying to grab it.

 “I prefer to use a longer rope,” Vasher said, raising Nightblood by the blade and hooking the rope with the crossguard, then pulling the branches down so that Vivenna could touch the rope and get her Breath back.
 “If you always keep ahold of one end, then you don’t have to worry about your Breath getting taken from you.
 Plus, you can Awaken when you need to, rather than leaving a bunch of Breath locked into a rope that you may or may not need.”